k1r0s/kaop/README.md

-    opts.parentScope //gives you access to the parent prototype or.. how `$override` works opts.method //it will be executed after all the befores hooks have been consumed opts.methodName //the method name string, for tracking purposes.. or any
+    opts.parentScope //gives you access to the parent prototype or.. how `$override` works opts.method //it will be executed after all the befores hooks have been consumed opts.methodName //the method name string, for tracking purposes.. or any opts.preventExecution //if we asign a truthy value in `before` phase, decorated method will not be called

-    // next() //when called, next hook will trigger..
+    next() //MANDATORY call next.
+When called, next hook or action will trigger..
     // stuff...

     // asynchronous example